Research Focus

 4D Tumor Evolution Mapping

-We're developing an AI system that integrates temporal sequences of multi-parametric MRI to create dynamic, four-dimensional maps of tumor evolution.
-This project enables visualization of tumor growth patterns, vascular changes, and treatment effects over time, providing insights into cancer progression mechanisms and response to therapy.
+We're developing a system that integrates temporal sequences of multi-parametric MRI to create dynamic, four-dimensional maps of tumor evolution for visualization of growth patterns, vascular changes, and treatment effects over time.

 AI-Enhanced Interventional Radiology

-This project focuses on real-time guidance systems for interventional procedures such as tumor ablations and biopsies.
-Our deep learning models provide instant feedback during procedures, helping to optimize targeting accuracy, minimize damage to surrounding healthy tissue, and improve procedural outcomes.
+This project explores real-time guidance for interventional procedures such as tumor ablations and biopsies.
+Our models aim to provide feedback during procedures to support targeting accuracy and minimize damage to surrounding tissue.

 Low-Field MRI Enhancement

-We're applying generative models to enhance images from low-field MRI systems, which are more accessible and affordable than high-field systems.
-This project aims to democratize access to high-quality imaging, particularly in resource-constrained settings, without compromising diagnostic accuracy.
+We're applying generative models to enhance images from low-field MRI systems, which are more accessible and affordable than high-field systems, particularly in resource-constrained settings.

 Whole-Body Tumor Burden Assessment

-Our team is developing algorithms for automated quantification of total tumor burden from whole-body imaging studies.
-This approach provides a more comprehensive assessment of disease status than conventional single-lesion measurements, enabling better treatment planning and response monitoring.
+Our team is developing algorithms for automated quantification of total tumor burden from whole-body imaging studies to support treatment planning and response monitoring.

 Technical Innovations